High School Special Education Teacher

 - The ability to work effectively in a team environment and the willingness and desire to support others in doing their best work; and

-- An openness to change, a willingness to problem-solve, and an interest in receiving feedback for continuous improvement.
+- An entrepreneurial spirit that reflects an openness to change, a willingness to problem-solve, and an interest in developing new ideas & programs.

-Excel Academy Charter Schools is committed to building a diverse staff that reflects the community that we serve.
+Excel Academy Charter Schools is committed to its work as an anti-racist organization.
+One critical element of that commitment is building and empowering a diverse staff that reflects the community that we serve..
 We strongly encourage applications from candidates whose experiences share important points of intersection with those of our students.
-Staff who demonstrate fluency in Spanish, Portuguese or Arabic will also receive additional compensation.
+Staff who demonstrate fluency in Spanish, Portuguese or Arabic (languages spoken widely by our diverse community of families) will receive additional compensation, as will staff who are alumni of our schools.

 Excel Academy Charter Schools do not discriminate on the basis of race, color, national origin, creed, sex, ethnicity, sexual orientation, gender identity, disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language or prior academic achievement.